drminnaar/algorithms-and-data-structures/README.md

 # Algorithms and Data Structures

-list project is a compilation of various algorithms and data structures that have been implemented using different programming lanaguages.
+This project is a compilation of various algorithms and data structures that have been implemented using different programming lanaguages.

 ---